mweidner037/articulated/README.md

 In terms of the number of leaves `L`, mutating an IdList with insertAfter/insertBefore/delete/undelete will only create `O(log(L))` new tree nodes, reusing the rest.
 However, most methods currently take `O(L)` total time because they search the whole tree for a given ElementId, which has not yet been optimized (it uses a simple depth-first search).
 Exception: `IdList.at(index)` takes only `O(log(L))` time.

 If you want to get a sense of what IdList is or how to implement your own version, consider reading the source code for [IdListSimple](./test/id_list_simple.ts), which behaves identically to IdList.
-It is short (<300 SLOC) and direct, using an array and splicing operations.
+It is short (<300 SLOC) and direct, using an array and `Array.splice`.
 The downside is that IdListSimple does not compress ElementIds, and all of its operations take `O(# ids)` time.
 We use it as a known-good implementation in our fuzz tests.

 <!-- TODO: related work: CRDTs, ropes, list-positions, ?? -->